petaverse-cloud/pv-docs-site/docs/petority/devices/devices-info.md

 **Battery Level:**

-View the battery status of both the docker and tag to ensure it’s always operational.
+View the battery status of both the base and tag to ensure it’s always operational.

-## Docker & Tag Settings
+## Base & Tag Settings
 + [WiFi Configuration:](/docs/petority/devices/configuring-wifi)

-    Connect your docker to WiFi for seamless data synchronization and enhanced functionality.
+    Connect your Base to WiFi for seamless data synchronization and enhanced functionality.
 + [Firmware Updates:](/docs/petority/devices/upgrade-firmware)

     Keep your device up to date with the latest features and improvements by performing firmware updates.